dschnare/Protocol-Kit/README.md

 Let's update our "user" protocol so that each user can have a non-sparse, heterogenous array of "stuff".

-    userProtocol.describe().stuff = ['*'];
+    userProtocol.descriptor().stuff = ['*'];

 Now each user must have at least an array of stuff, but it can be empty.

     groupProtocol.describes(group); // false
     group.users[0].stuff = [1, 2, '3'];
     group.users[1].stuff = new Array(10); // sparse array sized to 10 elements
     groupProtocol.describes(group); // false

-Oops.
 User at index 1 has an array of stuff, but it's sparse.
-So we can set it to an empty array instead.
+We must set it to an empty array instead.

     group.users[1].stuff = [];
     groupProtocol.describes(group); // true